 An alternative option is using a Word template, available for some main funders where you are expected to submit the DMP in Word format with your bid.
 It is important to check the latest advice from each funder/on each call to ensure you're meeting their exact requirements.
 Some examples are: EPSRC DMP template (docx) and evaluative rubric; STFC DMP template (docx); BBSRC DMP template (docx) and evaluative rubric; ESRC DMP template (docx).
 For NERC templates, see the NERC DMP webpage and our evaluative rubric (pdf).
 The Horizon 2020 template asks about making your data FAIR, so you may like to refer to our FAIR data (pdf) guide.

 For example plans, when you log in to DMPonline, you will see a list of "Cranfield University Plans" at the bottom of your dashboard.
 These are CU example plans created for training purposes, and plans for real projects shared by researchers here.
 Additionally, the DCC website provides data plan guidance and examples, such as this ESRC plan (pdf), and the Finnish Social Science Data Archive has excellent data plan models for surveys and interviews.

 To get further help, we offer personal support for DMPs so just get in touch for one-to-one advice drafting or reviewing a data management plan for your project.
 Do make sure you allow plenty of time for review, e.g. a fortnight before a bid submission deadline.
-Training is available in the RDM module on the VLE (self-led, unassessed, and accessible to everyone) or by workshops and webinars that you can book through DATES.
+Training is available in the RDM module on Canvas or by workshops and webinars that you can book through DATES.